-The following section describes known problems with VirtualBox 4.2.0.
+The following section describes known problems with VirtualBox 4.2.12.
 Unless marked otherwise, these issues are planned to be fixed in later releases.

 - The following Guest SMP (multiprocessor) limitations exist: - Poor performance with 32-bit guests on AMD CPUs.
 This affects mainly Windows and Solaris guests, but possibly also some Linux kernel revisions.
 Partially solved in 3.0.6 for 32 bits Windows NT, 2000, XP and 2003 guests.
 Requires 3.0.6 or higher Guest Additions to be installed. - Poor performance with 32-bit guests on certain Intel CPU models that do not include virtual APIC hardware optimization support.
 This affects mainly Windows and Solaris guests, but possibly also some Linux kernel revisions.
 Partially solved in 3.0.12 for 32 bits Windows NT, 2000, XP and 2003 guests.
 Requires 3.0.12 or higher Guest Additions to be installed. - 64-bit guests on some 32-bit host systems with VT-x can cause instabilities to your system.
 If you experience this, do not attempt to execute 64-bit guests.
-Refer to the VirtualBox user forum for additional information.
+Refer to the VirtualBox user forum for additional information. - NX (no execute, data execution prevention) only works for guests running on 64-bit hosts or guests running on 32-bit hosts with PAE enabled and requires that hardware virtualization be enabled.